mxw/mxawng/src/collections/_poems/march-6th.md

 behind, a pair of old furnaces take their turns breathing.
 hunched, reliable, they alternate gasps
-or yawns in their steady exchange of habit.
+or yawns in their regular exchange of habit.
-their hum is a dim metal dust, the worker's glove,
+their hum coats a dim metal dust, the worker's glove,
-velveteen grit adorning fingertips; and
+velveteen grit adorning fingertips; it is
 the ringing in your ears which neither starts
 nor stops. does anyone notice that they're here?
 tucked in unremarkably, like bricks shaken loose